 Maine Township High School East, South, and West each have one graduation ceremony.
 Graduating seniors receive standard diplomas.
 Diplomas from the three Maine Township high schools differ from another only in the identification of the school.
 No diploma refers to the course of study pursued by the graduate nor to the graduate’s academic record.

 Grades earned for each semester are entered on the permanent record and are cumulative.
 They represent the quality and quantity of work completed and the degree of mastery of the subject and are expressed in letters.

-EX – A grade that carries no credit indicating that the student has been excused from a requirement by the Assistant Principal for Student Services.
+EX A grade that carries no credit indicating that the student has been excused from a requirement by the Associate Principal for Student and Family Services.

 The Executive Committee will respond to all requests to withdraw from courses.
 A course that is dropped during any quarter will either not appear on the student’s permanent record or will be recorded as a failure “F” based upon the following guidelines:

 - Any course that is dropped because of a scheduling error or to balance class size will not appear on the student’s permanent record.